sayedxali/Notes/Java ☕/Spring/EDA-Kafka/README.md

 The source code : [docker-compose.yml](./code_source/Install-Kafka-With-Docker/docker-compose.yml)

+Run the docker-compose file and login into the kafka server using : `docker exec -it kafka /bin/sh`.

+Go into the `/opt/kafka.(version)`.

+Now you can do whatever you want!

 ## Kafka Setup & Run

 First download the zip file and extract in the base directory of your C drive (windows).